bogdartysh/lindy-stat/README.md

 1. all governemnts and its agencies which support terrorism
 2. all governemnts and its agencies which annexed territory of another state after 2000 year without UN or NATO permission
-3. to all agencies of Russian Federation.
+3. all agencies of Russian Federation.

 HOW-TO
 ======